Arrests made and motorbikes impounded after bikers swarm city - NZ Herald

 None of the offenders had a valid licence for the bikes they were riding and they have been forbidden to drive any motorised bike until licensed.

-All their bikes were seized and impounded, with an additional two bikes seized when they were abandoned by their riders on police arrival.
+All their bikes were seized and impounded, with an additional two bikes seized when they were abandoned by their riders on the arrival of police.

 "Police are incredibly frustrated and disappointed by what we saw yesterday," Whittaker said.